Historical Background of Indian Constitution MCQ UPSC

 Option c – Pali

-Which language was mostly used for the propagation of Buddhism? ( Historical Background of Indian Constitution MCQ )
+Which language was predominantly used for spreading the teachings of Buddhism? ( Historical Background of Indian Constitution MCQ )

 (a) Sanskrit